 Hand-painted “here comes the sun” signs dot the entrance of an extra-inviting field on Sleight-Plass Road near La Grange.
-2021 marks the fourth year Hudson Valley Cold Pressed Oils is welcoming a field of blooming sunflowers.
-It’s among just a handful of local sunflower fields, and one that just opened this past Friday to the public — for photo opps and all-around frolicking — through Labor Day.
+2022 marks the fifth year Hudson Valley Cold Pressed Oils is welcoming a field of blooming sunflowers.
+It’s among just a handful of local sunflower fields visitors can frolic to this time of year.

 The farm, previously known as Plass Farm, dates back to the early 1900s, when it was widely known as the first electric egg farm in New York.
 With Central Hudson’s help, the farm became equipped with a hot water heater, washing machine, and incubators for hatchlings in 1939.
 Original buildings that housed the chickens and eggs remain standing.
 Previous owner Bill Plass recently retired from driving the tractor — as he neared age 96.